‘Grow, Learn, Achieve Together’

 Religious Education

-As a school we follow the revised syllabus for religious education (RE) for schools in Manchester, Salford, Stockport, Tameside and Trafford.
+Our school follows the revised RE syllabus for Manchester, Salford, Stockport, Tameside and Trafford.

 Livingstone Primary School